-Greek Freak seasoning from Spiceology is a blend herbs and spices.
+Greek Freak seasoning from Spiceology is a blend of herbs and spices that is PERFECT in this recipe.
 We LOVE Spiceology here.
 They are high quality, don’t have fillers, and are super reasonably priced.
 I have almost their entire line of giant food-service-sized containers and when I can help it, I never use anything else.

 The spices include onion, dried orange peel, garlic, parsley, tomato, chili, sunflower oil, and salt.
 Really simple ingredients that come together to create something wonderfully complex, and they all work amazingly well on the grill.

 What else can I make with Greek Freak?

 Need some ideas to use up that Greek Freak Mediterranean seasoning?
 I have lots on the site that you’ll love!
 See the whole list of my Greek Freak Recipes here.

 - Greek Pasta Salad is one of my favorite summer salads.
 It is colorful, easy to make, and uses a homemade Greek-inspired dressing.

 - Greek Freak Dressing recipe doesn’t have to be used just on salads.
 You can just as easily use this as a sauce or dip for your Traeger grilled lamb chops too.
 It is also the dressing featured in my Greek Pasta Salad above!